The Groom's Cottage

 - Sets of towels

 Bed linen and towels are INCLUDED.
 The first £10 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by gas central heating (first £10 INCLUDED with any additional payable at the end of your stay) and gas stove.
+WiFi is available (subject to a fair usage policy), at a charge of £10 per week.
+WiFi is provided for email checking and general web browsing and should not be used for large downloads or high bandwidth applications (such as Skype, YouTube, Netflix, iPlayer/video streaming, etc).
 Sorry, pets are not accepted.
 No smoking.
 No infants.
 No children.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).